 CAYA Therapies looks beneath the inattention, wondering what might be causing the functional difficulties.
 We aim to organize the body, so it can support the brain and behaviors better.

 Life with ADHD – Both Kids and Adults Have It

 ADHD in children can last into adulthood for at least one-third of children.

-Addressing ADHD in your child is one of the most important steps to helping them.
 If they can learn how their brain works differently, and that they are not broken, they can start learning how to live a healthy life with ADHD.